jimpil/clamda/README.md

 Mind you, 2GB is the maximum size of a file that the JVM will let you mmap.
 In other words, you can safely forget about parallelism if you're dealing with files larger than 2GB (on the JVM).
 If you're curious and would like to know more about that limitation see [here](https://bugs.java.com/bugdatabase/view_bug.do?bug_id=6347833).
 Essentially, it all comes down to int being 32-bit and being used as the type for array indexing.
-The irony is that this decision was made around a time (mid 90s) when 64-bit CPUs were, somewhat, visible on the horizon, let alone RAM sizes.
+The irony is that this decision was made around a time (mid 90s) when 64-bit CPUs were, somewhat, visible on the horizon.

 #### lines-reducible